microsoft/azure-pipelines-vscode/README.md

 Out of the box, the extension has a generic schema file that includes only in-box tasks.
 You probably have custom tasks installed in your organization.

-If the repository you're working in is hosted in Azure Repos, the extension will automatically detect and use your organization's schema!
-All you need to do is login to Azure when prompted.
+To provide the most relevant IntelliSense, the extension will automatically detect and use your organization's schema!
+All you need to do is follow the instructions when prompted.

 > If automatic fetching of the organization schema doesn't work, try signing out and signing back in using the `Azure: Sign Out` and `Azure: Sign In` commands from the VS Code command palette (Ctrl/Cmd + Shift + P).

 ### Specific schema

-If your repository isn't hosted in Azure Repos, you can tell the extension where to find the correct schema.
+If you need to use a specific schema, that is also possible.

 1. Visit `https://dev.azure.com/YOUR-ORG-HERE/_apis/distributedtask/yamlschema` and save the output as `my-schema.json`.
 2. Edit your workspace's `settings.json` to include this: